Last updated: June 15, 2026

 Bottom line

-If you are a single mother in Minnesota looking for grants, start with the help that actually pays for daily needs: public benefits, emergency rent help, food support, child care help, health coverage, tax credits, child support, legal aid, and local referrals.
+If you are a single mother in Minnesota looking for grants, start with the help that actually pays for daily needs: cash assistance, food support, emergency rent help, child care help, health coverage, tax credits, child support, legal aid, schools, and local referrals.

-The best first doors are MNbenefits for food, cash, emergency, and child care programs, MNsure for health coverage, your local county or Tribal Nation office, and United Way 211 for local referrals.
+Minnesota does not have one large “single mother grant” that fixes every bill.
+The best first doors are MNbenefits for food, cash, emergency, housing support, and child care programs; MNsure for health coverage; your county or Tribal Nation office for case decisions; and United Way 211 for local referrals.

 If you need help this week

 Use the crisis door that matches the problem in front of you.
-Do not wait for a long-term program if food, shelter, utilities, health, or safety is urgent.
+Do not wait for a long-term program if food, shelter, utilities, health care, child care, or safety is urgent.

 - No food: Apply for SNAP and ask if expedited SNAP applies.
 You can also call or text the Food HelpLine at 1-888-711-1151.

-- Rent or eviction: Contact a local FHPAP provider, apply for Emergency Assistance, and call HOME Line if you have court papers or tenant-rights questions.
+- Rent or eviction: Contact an FHPAP provider, apply for Emergency Assistance, and call HOME Line if you have court papers or tenant questions.

 - Heat or electric shutoff: Apply for Energy Assistance and call your utility to ask for a payment plan.

-- Pregnant or uninsured: Start with MNsure and ask about Medical Assistance or MinnesotaCare.
+- Pregnant or uninsured: Start with MNsure and ask about Medical Assistance, MinnesotaCare, and pregnancy coverage.

 - Unsafe at home: Call 911 if there is immediate danger.
 For domestic violence, sexual assault, trafficking, or relationship danger, contact Minnesota Day One at 1-866-223-1111 or text 612-399-9995.

 If everything feels urgent, start with one application and one phone call.
-Apply through MNbenefits, then call the county or Tribal Nation that will review the case.
+Apply through MNbenefits for public benefit programs, then call the county or Tribal Nation office that will review the case if you have a deadline, missing proof, or no response.

 Use MNsure for health